The Guardian’s War-Lite

 After all, as the Guardian rightly noted

-‘A series of interconnected crises have roiled the region ever since the modern history of our interference began two centuries ago.
+A series of interconnected crises have roiled the region ever since the modern history of our interference began two centuries ago.
 We have done much harm, to be set against a very uncertain amount of good.
 Isn”t it time we were gone?
-MPs should be very clear that the broad, long-term answer is yes’.
+MPs should be very clear that the broad, long-term answer is yes.

-Having established that, the editorial then began to show why the short-term answer is actually no. Because the problem isn’t that western states have any self-interested reasons for wanting to have a military presence in the Middle East, it’s just that the region just won’t let us leave.
+Having established that, the editorial began to show why the short-term answer is actually no. Because the problem isn’t that western states have any self-interested reasons for wanting to have a military presence in the Middle East, it’s just that the region just won’t let us leave.
 Even the Arab spring disappointed us, although for a brief period

-‘ We saw an emancipation that would make possible an end to our embroilment in, and responsibility for, a troubled and dangerous place.
-Unhappily, that was a mirage, as the rise of Islamic State (Isis) has demonstrated.’
+We saw an emancipation that would make possible an end to our embroilment in, and responsibility for, a troubled and dangerous place.
+Unhappily, that was a mirage, as the rise of Islamic State (Isis) has demonstrated.

 If on the other hand that doesn’t happen, and it becomes clear that ‘military action is counter-productive in the sense that it is assisting Isis in the radicalisation of the population under its control, we should reserve the right to stop.’

-‘Wars are not plays.
+Wars are not plays.
 They are not necessarily all right on the night.
 If countries only fought wars they were sure they would win, the history of human conflict would be a short one.
 Critics who demand proof of success in advance ask too much.
-Yet it is true that the consequences of military action are especially unpredictable this time.’
+Yet it is true that the consequences of military action are especially unpredictable this time.

 This isn’t quite as banal as the strategy outlined by Bill Kristol for dealing with Isis back in August, when he asked ‘ What’s the harm of bombing them at least for a few weeks and seeing what happens?’ but it isn’t far off.
-In fact it is really quite staggeringly shallow.

 Of course no one can guarantee ‘proof of success’ in war, but even supporters of military action might want to see clear strategic goals and some evidence that these goals are militarily and politically viable, wouldn’t they?
 Not William Kristol, and not the Guardian either, because

-‘We cannot prosper while a great civilisation goes down next to us like a sinking ship.
-If we can help avert that, we should do so, but with the strong reservation that we will stop if we see we are making things worse, and very much in the hope that this will be the last chapter in the vexed history of our interventions in that region.’
+We cannot prosper while a great civilisation goes down next to us like a sinking ship.
+If we can help avert that, we should do so, but with the strong reservation that we will stop if we see we are making things worse, and very much in the hope that this will be the last chapter in the vexed history of our interventions in that region.

-‘Isis has adapted swiftly to the new situation.
+Isis has adapted swiftly to the new situation.
 Vehicles and equipment are scattered, fighters disperse as soon as western jets appear in the sky.
-These multi-million dollar warplanes have often been reduced, it seems, to blasting single pick-up trucks and the like with ordnance worth 10 or 20 times the value of the targets.’
+These multi-million dollar warplanes have often been reduced, it seems, to blasting single pick-up trucks and the like with ordnance worth 10 or 20 times the value of the targets.

 But that was then.
-Because now, a week after encouraging MPs to send the country to war on a wing and prayer, it discovers that ‘the ability of determined forces to stand up to air attack has been well attested over the years’ and that ‘ those under attack… move next to civilian communities, because they know the attackers want to avoid civilian deaths.’
+And now, a week after encouraging MPs to send the country to war on a wing and prayer, it discovers that ‘the ability of determined forces to stand up to air attack has been well attested over the years’ and that ‘ those under attack… move next to civilian communities, because they know the attackers want to avoid civilian deaths.’

 And that’s another problem with the liberal militarists.
 It isn’t just that their attempts to hitch some kind of humanitarian moral agenda onto elite wars in which morality is absent are shallow and misleading in themselves.